RealWorldCTF 2024: Let's Party in the House

 2nd approach: googling

-While trying to come up with a solution to diff, one of the team mate sent this link to a small post by TeamT5, briefly explaining how they exploited the Camera.
+While trying to come up with a solution to diff, one of the teammates sent this link to a small post by TeamT5, briefly explaining how they exploited the camera.
 After a bit of looking around, we found that the function at 0x6ad4 (later renamed to parse_object) is the function they exploited.

-From that, we knew that the buffer overflow is from a scanf("%s %s") and that it was in /lib/libjansson.so.4.7.0.
+From that we knew the buffer overflow is from a scanf("%s %s") and that it was in /lib/libjansson.so.4.7.0.
 We got to reversing and found out that the best way to reach that vulnerable scanf is by reaching json_loads.

 import requests